Trump administration issues last-minute Arctic refuge drilling leases | Headlines

 Trump administration issues last-minute Arctic refuge drilling leases

-The Trump administration said on Tuesday it had issued drilling leases on more than 400,000 acres of Alaska's Arctic National Wildlife Refuge, delivering on a promise to fossil fuel proponents on President Donald Trump's last full day in office.
-Formal issuance of the leases by the U.S. Bureau of Land Management comes a day before the inauguration of President-elect Joe Biden, who has pledged to protect the 19.6 million-acre habitat for polar bears and caribou and to ban new oil and gas leasing on federal lands.
+The Trump administration said on Tuesday it had issued drilling leases on more than 400,000 acres (160,000 hectares) of Alaska's Arctic National Wildlife Refuge (ANWR), delivering on a promise to fossil-fuel proponents on President Donald Trump's last full day in office.
+Formal issuance of the leases by the U.S. Bureau of Land Management came a day before the inauguration of Democratic President-elect Joe Biden, who has pledged to protect the 19.6-million-acre (7.9-million-hectare) habitat for polar bears and caribou and to ban new oil and gas leasing on federal lands.

+The Gwich’in Steering Committee, which represents tribes that depend on the region's Porcupine caribou for subsistence, decried the move.
+"Our way of life is not for sale or up for negotiation.
+This is about our survival," Bernadette Dementieff, executive director of the committee, said in a statement.

 The Bureau of Land Management's Alaska office said it had issued nine of the 11 leases that received bids at the agency's Jan.
 6 auction.
 It is still working on issuing the remaining two, a spokesman said.
-An Alaska state agency, which was the sole bidder for most of the acreage sold, was issued seven leases.
-The remaining two were issued to small independent companies Knik Arm Services LLC and Regenerate Alaska Inc, BLM said.
+The Alaska Industrial Development and Export Authority, which was the sole bidder for most of the acreage sold, was issued seven leases.
+The remaining two were issued to Alaska real estate company Knik Arm Services LLC and Regenerate Alaska Inc, a unit of Australia's 88 Energy Ltd, BLM said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)